TheDarKnight46/LabSeq/README.md

 To expose the Open API Specifications this guide was used: https://quarkus.io/guides/openapi-swaggerui.

-To add the Quarkus provided Smallrye OpenAPI extension used the the following commands:
+To add the Quarkus provided Smallrye OpenAPI extension the following command was used:

 ```shell script
 quarkus extension add 'quarkus-smallrye-openapi'